Guadalupe González

-María Guadalupe González Talavera (born February 29, 1992) is a Paraguayan model and beauty pageant titleholder who winning the Nuestra Belleza Paraguay 2013 pageant, represented her country at the 62nd edition of Miss Universe pageant held in Moscow, Russia.
+María Guadalupe González Talavera (born February 29, 1992) is a Paraguayan model and beauty pageant titleholder who after winning the Nuestra Belleza Paraguay 2013 pageant, represented her country at the 62nd edition of Miss Universe pageant held in Moscow, Russia.

 Early life

 Guadalupe was a student at Colegio Santa Ines, located in Lambaré.

 Nuestra Belleza Paraguay 2013

 The Paraguayan representatives for Miss Universe, Miss World, and other international pageants, were chosen on June 27, 2013, in Asunción.
 The winner was María Guadalupe González Talavera, she competed in Miss Universe 2013, in Moscow, Russia, on November 9, 2013, but failed to place.